airwallex/payouts-web-sdk/README.md

    */
   mount(domElement: string | HTMLElement): void;
   /**
-   * Using this function to unmount the element, opposite to mount function
+   * Use this function to unmount the element
-   * The element instance is still kept
+   * The element instance remains
    */
   unmount(): void;
   /**
-   * Using this function to destroy the element instance */ destroy(): void;
+   * Use this function to destroy the element instance */ destroy(): void;
   /**
-   * Using this function to Submit form and get final form values */ submit(): FormValues
+   * Use this function to Submit form and get final formValues */ submit(): FormValues
   /**
-   * Listen to event
+   * Listen to events
    */
   on(eventCode: EVENT_TYPE, handler: (eventData: Record<string, unknown>) => void): void;
 }